7 different shapes and what to look out for when drawing them

 If the upper front teeth are protruding and cause the upper lip to protrude, add slightly darker shadows to the top of the bottom lip.
 This is because the protruding upper lip casts a shadow down on it.

 If the volume difference is not caused by the teeth and is natural, the bottom edge of the upper lip should be shaded more to show its volume.
 Here, we can start drawing darker shadows at about halfway up and weaken them as they reach the top third of the lip.

 With this lip shape, the corners of the mouth are not drawn down.
 Rather, the shape of the upper and bottom lip visually creates a downward curved appearance.

 The upper lip is wider compared to the bottom lip, which creates a small imbalance.
 However, we should not draw this imbalance too exaggeratedly, otherwise, the lips can quickly look unrealistic.
 A small difference in widths is already enough to represent this lip shape in a drawing.

 While it’s not always the case, a sharp cupid’s bow can also have an arch appear in the central lip line.
 In this case, the center of the upper lip is rounded, which is why we should draw shadows around this area that are very similar to the shading of a sphere.

-The lips of the example drawing could also be described as heart-shaped lips, because the sides of the lip contour are slightly curved inward.
-But a pointed cupid’s bow can appear on a variety of lip shapes.
+The lips of the example drawing could also be described as heart-shaped lips because the sides of the lip contour are slightly curved inward.
+A pointed cupid’s bow can appear on a variety of lip shapes.

 With this lip shape, the cupid’s bow is only slightly defined.
-However, when drawing the upper lip outline, we should not just draw a round arch as we do for the bottom lip, because slightly defined is not the same as non-existent.
+However, when drawing the upper lip outline, do not just draw a round arch as you would for the bottom lip, because slightly defined does not mean non-existent.

-The trick to the cupid’s bow of this lip shape is to draw the bow down just a tiny bit and let the two neighboring arches blend just as smoothly into the rest of the upper lip.
+To draw the slightly defined cupid’s bow, draw the bow just a bit lower than the two neighboring arches.
+Let it blend just as smoothly into the rest of the upper lip.